devicons/devicon/CONTRIBUTING.md

                 "linux"
               ],
               "versions": {
-                "svg": [ // here are the versions that are available in svgs "original",
+                "SVG": [ // here are the versions that are available in svgs "original",
                   "original-wordmark",
                   "plain",